jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

 (1) Subject to subsections (2) and (3), a resolution in writing signed by not less than—whichever is the greater, of the shareholders who would be entitled to vote on that resolution at a meeting of shareholders who together hold not less than 75% or, if a higher percentage is required by the constitution, that higher percentage, of the votes entitled to be cast on that resolution, is as valid as if it had been passed at a meeting of those shareholders.
   (a) 75%; or
-  (b) such other percentage as the constitution may require for passing a special resolution,— (2) A resolution in writing that— is made in accordance with this Act or the constitution of the company.
+  (b) such other percentage as the constitution may require for passing a special resolution,— (2) A resolution in writing that—is made in accordance with this Act or the constitution of the company.
   (a) relates to a matter that is required by this Act or by the constitution to be decided at a meeting of the shareholders of a company; and
   (b) is signed by the shareholders specified in subsection (3) of this section— (3) For the purposes of subsection (2)(b) of this section, the shareholders are,—